chabermehl/MobileAgents/README.md

 ### Features We Would Improve
 - Loading multiple config files to be able to pick and chose without changing source code.
+- Be able to run multiple simulations without having to restart the program.
 - Better GUI/thread updating.